 Wheelchairs/Electric Conveyance Vehicle (ECV):

 Upon entry to any of the 4 theme parks at Walt Disney World, guests who are in need of a wheelchair can rent an ECV (battery operated) or a regular wheelchair for the day.
 There is a daily fee plus a deposit.
 You are given a paper where you write your name on the paper to slide into the plastic sleeve, which displays your name so you are able to identify your chair from all of the other chairs after leaving a show, attraction, etc. Please, do not take someone else's chair.
 They also give you a key, if you rent an ECV, and a contract.
 When you are leaving the park, bring the contract back to the same location with the chair and they will credit back the deposit.
 They will ask if you are going back to the same park.
 If you are, they will save you the chair.
 If you choose to go to another park, there is no guarantee a chair will be available.
 If there is availability, you simply hand the cast member the same documentation.
 They will charge you the deposit.
 Upon leaving the park, bring the chair and the documentation back to the same place and they credit your deposit.
 There are outside companies where you can rent ECV's at a more affordable rate.
-Plus, they deliver the ECV to your resort on the day of your checkin and pick it up at your resort on the day of your checkout.
+Plus, they deliver the ECV to your resort on the day of your checkin and pick it up at your resort on the day of your checkout, but you must be present to meet the outside vendor "face to face" at the resort.
 The chair can then be used no matter where you go throughout all of WDW versus just the theme park if you rent from Disney.

 Disability Access Service (DAS):